-Dr. Heppner suggested that Bob once again meet with Dr. Gleason.
+Dr. Heppner suggested that Bob once again meet with the heart valve team.

 NeoChord® trial for mitral valve prolapse

 He'd be the first person to take part in the brand-new NeoChord® trial.
-Dr. Gleason told Bob he met all the necessary criteria.
+Bob met all the necessary criteria.

 Bob and his wife discussed his options, and Bob agreed to be patient #001.

-“My wife and I did our research when Dr. Gleason came to me with this option,” says Bob.
+“My wife and I did our research when they came to me with this option,” says Bob.

 But Bob’s biggest deciding factor ended up being the faith he had in his care team.

-“I think the biggest reason I was so willing to do the trial was Dr. Gleason.
-I had complete trust in him and his skills.”
+“I think the biggest reason I was so willing to do the trial was the team at UPMC.
+I had complete trust in them and their skills.”

 The NeoChord trial aimed at treating mitral valve prolapse without stopping the heart, compared to standard open-heart surgery.

-Bob had the operation in December, where Dr. Gleason repaired the mitral valve while Bob's heart was beating.
+Bob had the operation in December, where doctors repaired the mitral valve while Bob's heart was beating.